MichaelsPlayground/ProgressbarInThread/readme.md

 In this example, I'm using Thread to do the work, downloading a file, or updating the records in the database, for example.
 Then I use Handler to update information in the interface.

-Spinning Wheel ProgressBar Styles Example
+**Spinning Wheel ProgressBar Styles Example**

 Below are the Spinning Wheel ProgressBar illustrations with different Style(s).

-*style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Small"
+style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Small"

-*style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Small.Inverse"
+style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Small.Inverse"

--style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Large"
+style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Large"

--style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Large.Inverse"
+style="@android:style/Widget.DeviceDefault.Light.ProgressBar.Large.Inverse"

--style="@android:style/Widget.ProgressBar.Large"
+style="@android:style/Widget.ProgressBar.Large"

--style="@android:style/Widget.ProgressBar.Large.Inverse"
+style="@android:style/Widget.ProgressBar.Large.Inverse"

 There are a few Style(s) with different names but you will find it difficult to see the difference in terms of interface.